nickjj/runninginproduction.com/_posts/podcast/2019-11-18-2-a-video-based-aws-certificate-training-platform-called-exam-pro.md

   training platform called Exam Pro.
 He is all-in with AWS.
 ---

-In this episode of Running in Production, Andrew Brown talks about how he and his team use Ruby on Rails to build an AWS certification training platform called [Exam Pro]({{ page.guest_website }}).
+In this episode of Running in Production, {{ page.guest }} talks about how he and his team use Ruby on Rails to build an AWS certification training platform called [Exam Pro]({{ page.guest_website }}).
 We talked about a huge range of AWS services and how they all come together to run and deploy his application.